 - “Commander intent” – my mission, my goal – in general, things that I want to achieve by taking any given action.

 - Trust that other person will do it as well, or even better than I would do it.
-This trust is built over time.
-Usually, when delegated things are being executed well, and we built a report.
+This trust is developed gradually, typically as delegated tasks are executed successfully, fostering a strong rapport.

 - Involving others in the planning phase – the delegation starts with planning.
 I am asking someone else to do things for me.
 I already trust them; they are capable of doing it.
 I should ask them to plan and execute.
 Similarly, with task delegation, the planning delegation has a few phases: